 What are the benefits of using a bedside crib?

-Safe sleep charity, The Lullaby Trust, advises that the safest place for your baby to sleep is on their own sleep surface, in the same room as you, for at least the first 6 months.
+Safe sleep charity The Lullaby Trust, advises that the safest place for your baby to sleep is on their own sleep surface, in the same room as you, for at least the first 6 months.
 Bedside cribs allow you to have your baby sleeping right next to you at night, but in the safety of their own crib.
-This means you can still be close to your baby without actual bed-sharing, which carries a risk of suffocation and over heating.
+This means you can still be close to your baby without bed-sharing, which carries a risk of suffocation and overheating.

 Do I need a bedside crib for my baby?

-You don’t have to buy a bedside crib but they’re a great option if you want your baby as close to you as possible at night.
-The downside is that most of these cribs only last up to 6 months and you’ll then need to move your baby into a cot or cotbed.
-Therefore, many parents choose to buy a cheaper moses basket for daytime and use a cot or cotbed at night from birth.
+You don’t have to buy a bedside crib.
+It’s completely safe to put a baby in a regular cot from birth.
+But they’re a great option if you want your baby as close to you as possible at night, and for saving space.
+The downside is that most of these cribs only last up to 6 months and you’ll then need to move your baby into a full-sized cot or cotbed.
+A moses basket is a more economical option, but these can last even less time, and do not have the added features of a bedside crib such as a drop-down side, tilt, or multiple heights.

 How much does a bedside crib cost?

-It is possible to buy value bedside cribs for under £100 but the majority we have reviewed are between £150-£200.
-Certain features, such as a rocking function, tend to push the price up slightly.
+It is possible to buy budget bedside cribs for under £100 but the majority we have reviewed are between £150-£300.
+Certain features, such as a rocking function or one-handed drop down side, tend to push the price up slightly.

 1. Chicco Next2Me Magic, £239